Table of contents

 Knowledge management and learning |

-ADA’s Knowledge Management Unit has a repository of information which is disseminated through newsletters and “good to know” messages.
+ADA’s intranet has a repository of information which is disseminated through newsfeeds and other exchange formats.
 An annual conference for staff facilitates mutual reflection, knowledge exchange and learning on issues that are important to global development. |

 |

-Communication and transparency |
+Communication |

-The communication strategy aims to increase the profile of Austrian Development Cooperation, ensure transparency, raise awareness of global issues and the Sustainable Development Goals, and mobilise public engagement.
+The communication strategy aims to increase the profile of Austrian development co-operation, ensure transparency, raise awareness of global issues and the Sustainable Development Goals, and mobilise public engagement.
 ADA and the Ministry of Foreign Affairs publish project factsheets and evaluations on the ADA website. |

 Other profiles

-Copy link to Other profilesAccess the full list of providers at this link: Development Co-operation Profiles.
+Copy link to Other profilesAccess the full list of development co-operation providers at: Development Co-operation Profiles.

 Additional resources

-Copy link to Additional resources2023 OECD-DAC mid-term review of Austria: https://one.oecd.org/document/DCD/DAC/AR(2024)3/2/en/pdf
+Copy link to Additional resources2023 OECD-DAC mid-term review of Austria: https://one.oecd.org/document/DCD/DAC/AR(2024)3/2/en/pdf.

-2020 OECD-DAC Peer Review of Austria: https://doi.org/10.1787/03b626d5-en
+2020 OECD-DAC Peer Review of Austria: https://doi.org/10.1787/03b626d5-en.

-Austrian Development Agency (ADA): https://www.entwicklung.at/en
+Austrian Development Agency (ADA): https://www.entwicklung.at/en.

-CSO umbrella organisation Global Responsibility: Platform for Development and Humanitarian Aid: https://www.globaleverantwortung.at/global-responsibility-platform-for-development-and-humanitarian-aid
+CSO umbrella organisation Global Responsibility: Platform for Development and Humanitarian Aid: https://www.globaleverantwortung.at/global-responsibility-platform-for-development-and-humanitarian-aid.

 Austria has been a member of the OECD Development Assistance Committee (DAC) since 1965.